thugiang61/my-portfolio/README.md

 Main sections:
 - Introduction: Main goal and theme settings.
-- About me: My information as well as places to find me.
+- About me: My information as well as other places to find me.
 - Projects: My old and current projects.
 - Contact me: Send me messages and let's get connected!